kajaleprashant24/fyber/README.md

 # README

 To Run the test cases follow the steps:-
-/n1.Extract the project to a directory.
+1.Extract the project to a directory.
+Enter
-/n2.cd to project directory.
+2.cd to project directory.
+Enter
 3.run following command from cmd:- mvn clean test